 European Researchers’ Night in Madrid

-Activities organised within the European Project known as the European Researchers’ Night in Madrid, in which the institutes have been participating for almost a decade, seek to break down the stereotypes often held by the public about the figure of the researcher.
+Activities organised within the European Project known as the European Researchers’ Night in Madrid, in which the institutes have been participating for a decade, seek to break down the stereotypes often held by the public about the figure of the researcher.
 Several IMDEA institutes take part in this project both individually and in collaboration.

 From the first issue of Why I am a Scientist in 2010 until the latest 2020 initiative “Great Women” Researchers of the “Big Screen”, initiatives have been undertaken to support public understanding of the work of an investigator or researcher, demonstrating the relevance of their activities for society as a whole.
 The aim is to break down barriers and enable people to see that the reality of a scientist and his or her work is quite different from the image often held, of someone who only has a focus for whatever is going on in their laboratory whereas in reality they are people with a desire to show their work to others and to work hard to support their contribution, that they have an immense curiosity to continue learning and contribute to people having longer, safer and more comfortable lives.
 In other words they are people young people can admire and emulate.